DynamiteAI/knn_anomaly_detector/README.md

 ## Lessons Learned
 - Limit the dimensionality of your data, kNN can be very computationally expensive during the testing (prediction) phase. kNN performed significantly slower when additional features were introduced.
 - Choose your features wisely.
 The algorithm is only as good as the data we "train" it on.
 We intentionally chose features that describe an application protocols "behaviors".
-- By itself, missed several events, that based on our criteria were anomalous.
-For best results this algorithm should be used alongside other anomaly detectors which can help cut down on false-positives/true-positives.
+- This algorithm missed several events that, based on our criteria, were anomalous.
+For best results this algorithm should be used alongside other anomaly detectors which can help cut down on false-positives and false negatives.